oracle/isv-single-tenant-vcn-isolation/README.md

 	-	`ssh -i keypair.pem opc@bastion_ip`

 	1.2 ****Management Server****
-	This server has monitoring s/w NAGIOS installed on it and configured to listen to all the server's deployed in each tenant VCN's.
+	The onitoring s/w NAGIOS can be installed on it and configured to listen to all the server's deployed in each tenant VCN's.
 	-	OL image deployed in private subnet
-	-	NAGIOS (v 4.3.4) is installed on this server
+	-	NAGIOS (v 4.3.4) installation instructions below.
 	-	configured with ip addresses of all the server's deployed in different tenant VCN's.
 	-	upon deployment the nagios monitoring application can be accessed thru bastion tunnel
 	-	tunneling --	`ssh -L 80:management_host_ip:80 -i bastion_key.pem opc@bastion_host_ip`